A full guide for installing, configuring and running Ghost on your Ubuntu 16.04 or 18.04 server, for use in production

 If an install goes horribly wrong, use

 ghost uninstall to remove it and try again.
-This is preferable to deleting the folder to ensure no artefacts are left behind.
+This is preferable to deleting the folder to ensure no artifacts are left behind.

 If an install is interrupted or the connection lost, use